absinthe-graphql/absinthe/guides/complexity-analysis.md

-# Complexity Analysis and Token Limits
+# Safety Limits

 A misbehaving client might send a very complex GraphQL query that would require considerable resources to handle.
 There are two variations of this problem:

-- Complex queries that overwhelm resolution resources
+- Complex queries that overwhelm resolution resources.
-- Long, invalid queries that could take considerable resources to parse, even if the response is only validation errors.
+- Extremely long queries that could take considerable resources to parse.
+(For example, an attacker could craft a long query including thousands of undefined fields or directives.)

 Either of these could be a vector for a denial-of-service attack in any GraphQL service.
 Absinthe includes mechanisms to protect services each of these.